-Applicants to AHA's Rental Assistance Programs and AHA-Assisted Households under one of AHA's Rental Assistance Programs may either be denied admission to or terminated from the Rental Assistance Program, as applicable, if any of their household members are or have been engaged in criminal activity that could reasonably be expected to indicate a threat to the health, safety or welfare of others, including other residents, and the agents and employees of Atlanta Housing Authority, Owners, and/or Management Agents.
+Applicants to AH's Rental Assistance Programs and AH-Assisted Households under one of AH's Rental Assistance Programs may either be denied admission to or terminated from the Rental Assistance Program, as applicable, if any of their household members are or have been engaged in criminal activity that could reasonably be expected to indicate a threat to the health, safety or welfare of others, including other residents, and the agents and employees of Atlanta Housing, Owners, and/or Management Agents.
 An arrest record alone may not provide sufficient evidence of disqualifying conduct.
 However, an arrest record can trigger an inquiry into whether a person engaged in disqualifying criminal activity.
 Additional evidence, such as law enforcement reports detailing the circumstances of the arrest, witness statements and other relevant documentation, may be used to assist in making a determination that the disqualifying conduct occurred.
 Reliable evidence of a conviction for criminal conduct that would disqualify an individual for tenancy (such as a background report from a reliable source) or an admission by the offender may also be the basis for determining that the disqualifying conduct occurred.
+Criminal screening is required, conducted on potential tenants and applicants 18 years of age, and older.